Israel battles Hamas militants as country's death toll from mass incursion reaches 600

 Israeli TV news aired a stream of accounts from the relatives of captive or missing Israelis, who wailed and begged for assistance amid a fog of uncertainty surrounding the fate of their loved ones.
 In Gaza, residents fled homes near the border to escape Israeli strikes, fleeing deeper inside the territory after warnings in Arabic from the Israeli military.

-In neighboring Egypt, a policeman shot dead two Israeli tourists and an Egyptian at a tourist site in Alexandria, the Interior Ministry said.
+In neighboring Egypt, a police officer shot dead two Israeli tourists and an Egyptian at a tourist site in Alexandria, the Interior Ministry said.
 Egypt made peace with Israel decades ago, but anti-Israel sentiment runs high in the country, especially during bouts of Israeli-Palestinian violence.

+The flare-up on Israel's northern border also threatened to draw into the battle Hezbollah, a fierce enemy of Israel that is backed by Iran and estimated to have tens of thousands of rockets at its disposal.

-Rear Adm.
-Daniel Hagari, an Israeli military official, told reporters the situation at the northern border was calm after the exchange.
-But he said fighting was still underway in the south and that there were still hostage situations there.
+Israeli Rear Adm.
+Daniel Hagari told reporters the situation at the northern border was calm after the exchange.
+But he said fighting was still underway in the south.

 He said troops had moved into every community near the Gaza frontier, where they planned to evacuate all civilians and scour the area for militants.